eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/prepare-your-remote-hosts.md

 ## Allow Sudoers to Sudo without Password

-In order to prevent interruptions during `iofogctl` SSH sessions, we need to ensure that the sudoers in the remote host can run commands without having to enter a password.
+In order to prevent interruptions during `iofogctl` SSH sessions, you need to ensure that the sudoers in the remote host can run commands without having to enter a password.

-We can achieve this by editing the sudoers file by first running `su visudo` on the remote host.
+You can achieve this by editing the sudoers file by first running `su visudo` on the remote host.
 This will open up the sudoers file for editing.
 Make sure this line is present in the file `%sudo ALL=(ALL) NOPASSWD:ALL`.

 #### Continue with Remote Control Plane